rings header text

 One-Liners, by Ram Dass

 In order to begin to get the ego under control, it is necessary, first of all, to realize that you actually do have an ego, and secondly to realize that your ego currently has some degree of dysfunction (unless of course you're already perfect).
-Dysfunctions of the ego restrict our ability to stay in the present moment, which in turn restricts our ability to embody the Divine Presence.
-And, without the Divine Presence in our life, all of life is empty and frustrating.
+Dysfunctions of the ego restrict our ability to stay in the present moment, which in turn restricts our ability to embody our True Nature.
+And, without our True Nature as the guiding light of our daily life, life can seem empty and frustrating.

 Initially, it may take hours or days before one realizes that the ego has been the cause of a problem.
 But regardless of when the realization occurs, give thanks for the gift of seeing what the ego has done, look at the matter with calm loving awareness (and perhaps even a sense of humor) noting how troublesome and inappropriate the ego can be, and realize that it is merely the ego (not "I", not "me") which is acting up.
 Then, with lovingly calm self-assurance, free of attachment to the clutter and confusion of the ego, simply resolve to become aware of, rectify, and let go of such undesirable ego activity more quickly each time it occurs.